CHURCH OF SANTA EULÀLIA D’ENCAMP

 The Holy Art Museum in an annexe building contains different liturgical objects, some found during the refurbishment work, such as a Romanesque wrought iron candelabra, a bronze thurible from the 14th century, a vera crucis from 1571, a Gothic cassock and a parchment with musical notations, as well as a faxed copy of one of the copies of the mediaeval Codex Beatus de Liébana, with exceptional quality illuminated miniatures.

 Book in advance for guided tours.
+Free entrance.

 Further information: Casa Cristo Ethnographic Museum.